wfish-ghoti/WOOF-API/docs/overview.md

 * Update your dog's presence at the park.
 * Remove a dog from WOOF!.
 * Find a park with other small dogs in your city.
-* Find who is at the park now.
+* Find who is at your favourite park now.

 ## Reference
 * [dogs](dog-ref.md)